Augmentedjs/service-entity-models/README.md

 ### initialize

-Initialize the model with needed wireing
+Initialize the model with needed wiring

 #### Parameters